Manage data store backups

 - Install ArcGIS Data Store on the Linux server, but do not proceed with configuring a data store.

-- Export from the existing ArcGIS Data Store on the Windows server using the exportmanageddb utility.
+- Export the managed database from the existing ArcGIS Data Store on the Windows server using the exportmanageddb utility.
 Export to a shared location that can be accessed by the new machine.

-In this example, the data store is exported to a directory named ds2move on a shared location, \\sharedbox\exports.
+In this example, the managed database is exported to a directory named ds2move on a shared location, \\sharedbox\exports.

 exportmanageddb ds2move --destination \\sharedbox\exports

-- Import the files to the new ArcGIS Data Store installation using the importmanageddb utility on the new machine.
-Specify --bound true so your ArcGIS Server site will use the data store in this new location, and existing hosted feature and scene layers will continue to work.
+- Import the managed database to the new ArcGIS Data Store installation using the importmanageddb utility on the new machine.
+Specify --bound true so your ArcGIS Server site will use the data store in this new location, and existing hosted feature layers will continue to work.

 In this example, the new data store's data directory is /usr/arcgis/datastore.

-importmanageddb ds2move --source-loc /net/sharedbox/exports/dbdump/ds2move --data-dir /usr/arcgis/datastore --server-admin siteadmin --server-password HeyeLee$ecur3 --bound true
+importmanageddb ds2move --source-loc /net/sharedbox/exports/dbdump/ds2move --data-dir /usr/arcgis/datastore --bound true